Skip to main content

 • Snapshot policy:

-• Snapshot policy name: Enter a name for the Snapshot policy.
+• Snapshot policy base name: Select a policy or select Create and enter a name for the snapshot policy.

 • Backup policy:

-• Backup policy name: Enter a new or existing name.
+• Backup policy basename: Enter a new or choose an existing name.

 • Backup schedules: Choose schedule options for secondary storage and enable the schedule.